-To assist the Committee in understanding how SECNAP utilized the NIST Cybersecurity Framework in safeguarding Secretary Clinton's server, I request the following documents and information as soon as possible, but by no later than noon on January 28, 2016.
-Please provide the requested information for the time frame from January 1, 2009 to the present:
+To assist the Committee in understanding how Datto utilized the NIST Cybersecurity Framework in safeguarding Secretary Clinton's server, I request the following documents and information as soon as possible, but by no later than noon on January 28, 2016.
+Please provide the requested information for the time frame from January 1, 2009, to the present:

 - 1. All documents and communications referring or relating to Secretary Clinton's private server or network, including but not limited to documents referring or relating to FISMA. - 2.
-All documents and communications referring or relating to CloudJacket's role in securing Secretary Clinton's private server. - 3.
+All documents and communications referring or relating to Datto providing any backup device or service for Secretary Clinton's private server. - 3.
 All documents and communications referring or relating to any security breaches to Secretary Clinton's server or network which took place at any time, including but not limited to the time period January 1, 2009, to the present. - 4.
 All documents and communications referring or relating to the National Institute of Standards and Technology's Framework for Improving Critical Infrastructure Cybersecurity.